 A steady career will boost your confidence, especially if you change career paths to an area that you feel more passionate about or embark on other career-related risks.
 A career that permits you to utilize your passions and learn new skills will positively impact your confidence and connection with yourself as an individual.

 Divorce is an impactful and often heartbreaking experience.
-A relational split does not have to be entirely harmful despite the stress and hurt that follows a divorce.
+A relational split does not have to be entirely harmful despite a divorce’s stress and hurt.
 As you take time to heal post-divorce, take some time to analyze your wants, needs, and career goals.
-However hurtful it may be, your divorce may have a positive impact on your life by encouraging you to pursue a steady career that utilizes your passions.
+However hurtful it may be, your divorce may positively impact your life by encouraging you to pursue a steady career that utilizes your passions.